shenwei356/seqkit/doc/docs/usage.md

      "seqkit grep -f id.txt seqs.fasta"

 Recommendation:
-  1. use plain FASTA file, so seqkit could utilize FASTA index.
+  1. Use plain FASTA file, so seqkit could utilize FASTA index.
+  2. The flag -U/--update-faidx is recommended to ensure the .fai file matches the FASTA file.

 The definition of region is 1-based and with some custom design.